minhthangbk/NS3_MRO_Handover_Classification_Reinforcement_Learning/README.md

 # NS-3 (version 3.23) Source Code for MRO Handover Failure Classification
 The folder contains NS-3 simulations for Mobility Robustness Optimization in Small Cell Networks.
 I added three sample codes for MRO_ABC [1], 2Cell_Analysis[2], and 12Cells_Reinforcement Learning.

+To install the software, you are recommended to avoid python binding and examples during the compling.
+Errors can happen since there may be conflicts between your current GCC versions.

 Please enjoy your simulations.
 Unfortunately, I could not organize the source code well.
 Thus, if you find errors, please reach me at minhthang711@gmail.com

 Please cite my papers if you find the source code helpful for your researches